yl2811-cmd/Showheel/wwwroot/story-engl.md

 **P-19 · Confirmation-seeking progression + Lia as a privilege mirror** Kassia flies even without a destination (Ep42-43 Skyleaf solo flights are not missions, have no destination, and have irregular trajectories) – no one bothers her in the air.
 There's nothing in the air that needs maintenance – the framework isn't tested in solo flights.
 **Lia as a privilege mirror:** Kassia's nihilism requires the capacity to build a framework.
 You need sufficient agency to theorize loss.
 Lia didn't have that capacity.
 Her lungs didn't give her the energy to construct a complete philosophy about entropy—she could only leverage, conserve energy, and figure things out as they come.
 Lia wasn't a nihilist.
 She was matter-of-fact—"tough and slow are two different things."
 She didn't need a framework to explain why her situation was acceptable.
 She simply lived.
 Leveraged.
 Observed.
 In the way she could.
 This makes Kassia's nihilism appear as a privilege.
-She has a framework because she can still fly, eat, and spend a sleepless night in the Razor cockpit.
-Lia is also dealing with loss (loss of function, loss of choices), but her approach lacks an ideological superstructure.
+She has a framework because she can still fly, eat, and sleep soundly next to Razor all night.
+Lia also deals with loss (loss of function, loss of choices), but her approach lacks an ideological superstructure.
 Kassia spent ten years maintaining a framework—that maintenance itself is an energy expenditure.
 Lia's budget didn't include that.
 So her entire budget was spent on "living and doing."
 This is more threatening to Kassia than "your framework is wrong"—it's "your framework is expensive."
 Someone more constrained than you didn't spend that money and is living no worse than you.
 Kassia doesn't formulate this.
 Physical discomfort.
 Anna only glanced at Kassia's direction in Lia's work for a short while.
 **Confirmation-seeking involves three progressive steps:**
 **First Skyleaf (Arc 3 Ep36-50):** Kassia took on the worst possible mission.
 She went to collect confirmations—predicting Anna would have a breakdown, the baby wouldn't be okay, and the entropy would win.
 The results: Anna did indeed have a breakdown (Ep46 freeze) but it wasn't over—she flew the remaining segments despite being broken; Lia's health didn't improve (P-13) but fragments helped a little (Ep48); Edmund's twenty-year-old waterwheel was still turning.
 Three partial confirmations, each with a mathematically incongruous tail.
 - **Second Axiom (Arc 4 Ep56-62):** She needed a greater confirmation to repair the three partials Skyleaf had given her.
 The Federation had been dead for 500 years—there couldn't be a more complete entropy victory.
 "I've always wanted to see it with my own eyes" wasn't curiosity; she needed a framework to repair the scene.
 The result: 500-year-old handwriting, personal items in individual quarters, the core's physical structure intact.
 Residue everywhere.
 Move the lights away—because the existence of residue is non-confirmation.
 - **Third Time, Ep69: Touching the Wall:** There was no more expedition.
 The opposite of confirmation came to her.
 The projection enveloped her directly.
 She didn't go anywhere—the laughter of someone from 500 years ago came to the wall itself.
 **Distance Progression (Anna's Visible External Behavior):**
-- **Preparation ①·Ep58 Whispering Flats:** Anna sees the Razor light stay on all night.
-The next day, Kassia wakes up earlier than usual and drinks more tea.
-Anna has no idea what's going on inside.
+- **Preparation ①·Ep58 Whispering Flats:** Anna noticed the light next to Razor hadn't gone out all night.
+The next day, Kassia woke up earlier than usual and drank more tea.
+Anna had no idea what had happened that night.
 (Writing guide: Kassia's interior is "A truly indifferent person would go to sleep.
-Kassia can't sleep"—this isn't part of the prose, just a writing guide.)
+Kassia couldn't sleep"—this isn't part of the prose, just a writing guide.)
 - **Preparation ②·Ep59 Axiom: The Light Moves Away:** Anna and Kassia walk together.
 The light shines on the wall—handwriting from a 500-year-old sailor.
 Kassia moves the light away.
 The action is visible, but not inside.
 Anna doesn't explain the action.
 - **Main Phase ①·Ep61 Axiom (Anna's Visible Part):** Kassia is not at camp at night.
 The oil lamp is not there.
 She returns a few hours later—sand on her boots, hair flattened on one side.
 She doesn't say where she went.
 Anna doesn't ask anything.
 - **Main Stage ②·Ep66 Basin Corridor:** Anna, having finished adjusting the Core, walks through the corridor and sees Kassia standing in front of the wall.
 The image on the wall is off.
 Kassia turns around: "Your machine is leaking something into the corridor."
 Then he leaves.
 Anna misses the projection but sees the person standing there.